 A recent article in the New York Times discussed research showing that annual physical exams are not only unnecessary, but potentially dangerous because they lead to unneeded procedures.
 Prostate specific antigen (PSA) tests, routine EKGs, annual pap smears are no longer recommended by groups like the United States Preventative Task Force for this reason.

 And while the ability to genotype our DNA for a couple hundred bucks is neat, we’re nowhere near being able to confidently use this data to predict disease or personalize treatment.
 A relatively small number of diseases are caused by single nucleotide polymorphisms (SNPs, pronounced “snips”).
-The vast majority of diseases we suffer from – diabetes, obesity, heart disease, autoimmunity, etc. – are multifactorial lifestyle diseases.
-Genetics may determine our predisposition to these conditions, but those genes must be activated (or silenced) by environmental triggers such as diet and stress in order to cause disease.

 If you order a 23andMe profile, you’ll get a report that lists your risk of a variety of diseases based on your genes.
 But such a report ignores the important role of the epigenetic/lifestyle factors we just discussed in the manifestation of these diseases.
 Does information like this improve your health, or just cause you to worry unnecessarily?